Hosting Events at the Port

 Park Market at Crane Cove Park, photo courtesy of Masaki Omori for SF Parks Alliance

-To protect the health and enjoyment of our public spaces and buildings, we do not allow:
+To protect the health and enjoyment of public spaces and buildings, we do not allow:

 • Inflatable structures (I.e. bounce houses)